prantlf/ovai/README.md

 ### Chat

 Replies to a chat with the specified message history.
-See the available [bison chat models] and [gemini chat models].
+See the available [gemini text and chat models].

 ```
 ❯ curl localhost:22434/api/chat -d '{